Evicted Wall St protesters seek rebound with rally

 A couple of dozen protesters took refuge at two Manhattan churches that offered them a place to sleep.
 Hundreds more were put up by New Yorkers who offered their homes, Needham said.

-The clearing of the Occupy camp in New York followed recent evictions in Atlanta, Portland, Oregon, and Salt Lake City.
+The clearing of the Occupy camp in New York followed recent evictions in Atlanta, Portland and Salt Lake City.
 Unlike action in Oakland, California, where police used tear gas and stun grenades, most protesters left voluntarily.

 The movement has a large donated space near Zuccotti Park where it has been storing thousands of items such as clothing, medical supplies, canned food and toiletries.